 The PSB is committed to ensuring that language isn't a barrier for accessing important PSB information.
-In the 2020-2021 school year, the PSB started working with Nuwelcom, a made-in-PEI app that translates public information from government sources, including from the PSB.
+In the 2021-2022 school year, the PSB will continue to work with Nu Wel Com, a madein-PEI app that translates public information from government sources, including from the PSB.